U.S. Litigation Law Firm Representing Brazilian Companies and Executives

 Brazilian companies conducting business in America should be worried about litigation involving American companies and the government.
 Many U.S. company executives don’t hesitate to take legal action against foreign companies that have wronged them.
 Federal authorities are also aggressive when dealing with foreign companies and executives from South American countries like Brazil and Mexico when dealing with a variety of violations.

-While our headquarters is in Dallas, we have a nationwide presence.
+Oberheiden P.C. has a nationwide presence.
 Our law firm offers defense counsel to Brazilian companies as well as their executives.
 If you feel your company is being targeted unfairly or wrongfully, our seasoned federal defense attorneys can fight for you and protect you/your company against liability and many other negative consequences.

 Many foreign companies lose business opportunities because of legal issues.
 Many Brazilian companies have been forced to close down their operations in the U.S. because of legal problems.
 Brazilian executives have also been expelled from the U.S. because of the same.
 Let’s not even mention the fines and possible jail time.